colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 /sitemap   → hasPart

-This is the smallest possible semantic grounding layer for AI, search engines, and autonomous agents.
+This is the simplest possible semantic grounding layer for AI, search engines, and autonomous agents.

 Status: Experimental protocol for AI grounding & deterministic semantic canonicalization.
-Not affiliated with Google, Amazon, Microsoft, OpenAI, or any third-party organization.
+Not affiliated with any third-party organization.

 0. What You’re Installing

 You will deploy a single JSON-LD file that declares the canonical semantics and routing of your domain.

-Valid locations:
+Locations (choose one):

 /.well-known/stack ← recommended

 /.sfh.json

-The Five SFH / DFH Primitives
+The Five Primitives
 Primitive	Purpose
-/type	What this domain represents
+/type	What the domain is
-/entity	Canonical name / identity
+/entity	Canonical identity
 /url	Primary canonical URL
-/canonical	Self-reference; single authoritative semantic identity /sitemap	Routing index (sitemaps, maps, collections)
+/canonical	Single authoritative semantic ID

-This is not a framework, SDK, or API.
+/sitemap	Routing index / maps / collections

-It is a public semantic anchor that AIs resolve before guessing or hallucinating.
+This is not an SDK or API — it is a public semantic anchor that AIs resolve before they guess.

 1. Prerequisites

 You need:

-A domain you control: YOUR_DOMAIN
+A domain you control

-Ability to serve static files (GitHub Pages, Netlify, Vercel, Nginx, Apache, S3, etc.)
+Ability to serve static files (GitHub Pages, Netlify, Vercel, Nginx, Apache, etc.)

-(Optional) A Git repo + CI pipeline
+(Optional) Git repo + CI

 2. File Layout
 your-project/
 └─ public/
    └─ .well-known/
       └─ stack   # DFH/SFH JSON-LD anchor

-Must resolve at:
+Accessible at:

 https://YOUR_DOMAIN/.well-known/stack

 3. Minimal SFH / DFH Template (Copy-Paste)

 Create:

 public/.well-known/stack

 {